Understanding the Logical Layer in Oracle Analytics

 - Logical Joins

-There are at least two ways how to import and create logical tables (facts and dimensions).
-One is again by using plus icon ().
-Let's go with this option first and later we will investigate the other option.
+There are two main ways to import and create logical tables (facts and dimensions).
+One is by using the plus icon ().
+We'll start with this option and explore the other later.

-Let's bring fact table FACT_REVENUE into logical model that way.
+Let's add the fact table FACT_REVENUE to the logical model.

 Facts

-Click on the plus icon () next to Facts.
-A menu with two items will open.
-Add Table option allows users to import table directly from Physical Layer and the other, Create New Table option allows us to create logical tables step by step.
-At the end all columns of such tables must be mapped to tables and columns from physical layer, or are defined as calculations.
+Click the plus icon () next to Facts.
+A menu with two options appears.
+Add Table lets you import a table directly from the Physical Layer, while Create New Table allows you to build logical tables step by step.
+All columns must eventually be mapped to physical columns or defined as calculations.

-Select Fact Table dialog pops up.
-Search for and select FACT_REVENUE table.
+The Select Fact Table dialog appears.
+Search for and select the FACT_REVENUE table.

-There are five tabs that allows as to manage logical fact table (note: we are using term logical to distinguish these tables from physical tables):
+There are five tabs for managing a logical fact table (note: we use logical to distinguish these tables from physical tables):

 -